chefpkj/Synclink/README.md

 It will open a new window of chrome with disabled CORS.
 Now you can explore Synclink!!

 ## Problems I Faced
 I had some issues in order to implement fetch api in useEffect hooks in some components, I tried axios as well but got some errors during installing it after reading its documentations the issue was resolved.
-So that was a bummer for me, but I overcame that problem shortly and droped the idea of using axios instead of fetch api as I want my application to be performant but adding an extra is not a wise choice.
+So that was a bummer for me, but I overcame that problem shortly and dropped the idea of using axios instead of fetch api as I want my application to be performant but adding an extra is not a wise choice.

 ## Technologies Used
 - React.js